avrae/avrae/docs/automation_ref.rst

 - ``targets`` (list of :class:`~aliasing.api.statblock.AliasStatBlock`, :class:`str`, or None) A list of combatants targeted by this automation (i.e. the ``-t`` argument).

+Additionally, runs triggered by an initiative effect (such as automation provided in a :ref:`ButtonInteraction`) provide the following variables:

+- ``ieffect`` (:class:`~aliasing.api.combat.SimpleEffect`) The initiative effect responsible for providing the automation.

 Target
 ------
 .. code-block:: typescript